xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 control can be used to increase transparency in academic collaborations.
-Similar to the scientist's lab notebook, the Git journal fixes the flow of ideas and labor by recording the distribution of tasks in a collaborative environment, helping teams keep track of work for accurate attribution.
+Similar to the scientist's lab notebook, the Git journal fixes the flow of ideas and labor by recording the distribution of tasks in a collaborative environment, helping teams keep track of work for accurate attribution.[^ln-versionlink]

 A programming language occupies a central place in computational practice.
 All forms of digitality pass through some form of encoding and automation.
 Only a